Ömer Uzun

-Ömer Uzun (born 23 February 2000) is a professional footballer who plays as a forward for Rot-Weiß Erfurt in Regionalliga Nordost.
+Ömer Uzun (born 23 February 2000) is a professional footballer who plays as a forward for Malatya Yeşilyurt SK in the TFF 3.
+Lig.
 Born in Germany, he has represented Turkey at youth level.

 Professional career

 On 6 July 2019, Uzun signed a professional contract with Kayserispor.
 Uzun made his professional debut with Kayserispor in a 4-1 Süper Lig loss to İstanbul Başakşehir on 22 December 2019.